GM82Project/gm82core/readme.txt

     Converts a hex string into a real.

 rgb_to_bgr(color)
-    Reverses blue and red components of a color.
+    Reverses the blue and red components of a color.

 string_hex(real)
     Converts a real into a hex string.